 Enroll in the Surgical Technology Program at Miller-Motte College in Wilmington Today!

-Do you dream of working in the field of medicine?
-Are you fascinated by how the human body works?
-Do you enjoy helping people?
-If you answered yes, you would enjoy a career in Surgical Technology.
+Do you dream of working in the healthcare field?
+Are you detail oriented?
+Are you a team player?
+If you answered yes to these questions, you might enjoy a career as a Surgical Technologist.

 Classes in Surgical Technologist Training